sascha-andres/devenv/README.md

 They are prefixed with `repo` which can be shortened to `r`.

-The following commands are available for a single repo:
+The following commands are available for a single repository:

 * branch
 * commit